Overview

 Label – A qualitative indicator of model performance

 A higher percentage indicates better alignment between predicted and actual depths.
 Lower scores may suggest the model is struggling to learn vertical patterns from your data.
+Ideally, you want to see the High label.

 To explore the results further, click the arrow in the upper right to view detailed model outputs.

-What is the R² Valid Scatter Plot?
+What is the Real vs Predicted Scatter Plot?

 How to Interpret